ThomasPedersen/rubysnake/README.md

 # Ruby Snake!

-The classic snake-game running on Ruby.
+The classic snake-game running on Ruby using Gosu.

 ## Features